Aliases for RHOG Gene

 GeneCards Summary for RHOG Gene

 RHOG (Ras Homolog Family Member G) is a Protein Coding gene.
-Diseases associated with RHOG include shigellosis.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
+Diseases associated with RHOG include tangier disease.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAC2.

 UniProtKB/Swiss-Prot for RHOG Gene